 The market is currently flooded with various consumer-level cameras, mostly targeted at home or small business use.
 We are interested in the home use segment as it is the more problematic one in regards to security.
-This is simply due to the fact that businesses are usually more risk-averse and they make an actual effort to secure their networks.
+This is simply due to the fact that businesses are usually more risk-averse, and they make an actual effort to secure their networks.
+In this chapter, we will take a look at what are the most popular cameras.